wiseman-timelord/InfoEventMon/README.md

 ## Usage

-1. Execute the batch "Netformancer.bat" to launch the netformancer.ps1 PowerShell script.
+1. Execute the batch "Netformance.bat" to launch the netformance.ps1 PowerShell script.
 2. Observe the real-time statistics for each network adapter, including data rates, total data, errors, discards, and pause frames.
 3. The script will continue to run, updating the statistics every 5 seconds, until manually terminated.
 4. For easy access, put the "Netformancer.lnk" shortcut on your taskbar next to internet icons.